dotnet/machinelearning/src/Microsoft.ML.Tokenizers/PACKAGE.md

 // Using Tiktoken Tokenizer
 //

-// initialize the tokenizer for `gpt-4` model, downloading data files Tokenizer tokenizer = await Tokenizer.CreateTiktokenForModelAsync("gpt-4");
+// initialize the tokenizer for `gpt-4` model Tokenizer tokenizer = Tokenizer.CreateTiktokenForModel("gpt-4");

 string source = "Text tokenization is the process of splitting a string into a list of tokens.";